BigZaphod/TilemapNode/README.md

 For the best tile updating performance, be sure to compile with optimizations enabled - Swift is not so swift without them.

+# Tilesheets

+The project currently includes a couple of basic tilesheet image files.
+I have unfortunately forgotten the origin of them.
+If you know, let me know.
+The larger graphical sheet came from [Kenny](http://kenney.nl/assets/roguelike-rpg-pack).